Morrisons: Logos and slogans

-On 15 March 2007, Morrisons unveiled a new "more modern brand image", which was rolled out to all stores, vehicles and distribution sites.
+On 15 March 2007, Morrisons unveiled what they proclaimed as a "more modern brand image", which was rolled out to all stores, vehicles and distribution sites.
 This kept the main 'Morrisons' signage and colour scheme, while replacing the familiar 'M' logo.
 The low price in-house brand, Bettabuy, was also changed to a 'more modern' brand called Morrisons Value, which was again rebranded to M Savers in January 2012.

 The change saw the replacement of the old yellow and black logo, with the 'More Reasons To Shop at Morrisons' strap line replaced with 'Fresh Choice For You'.
 In 2010 this was replaced by 'Eat Fresh.
 Pay Less'.
 This was later changed again in 2013 to 'More Of What Matters'.
 It also involved the replacement of external signage, with the previous Morrisons signs being retained alongside the new logo, as well as changes to product packaging, point of sale, advertising, staff uniforms (replacing the old blue ties and bows with green ones) and distribution vehicles.
 The rationale behind the decision was the need for Morrisons to attract a wider national customer base, capitalising on its expanded geographical spread following the acquisition of Safeway.

-In 2016, Morrisons released a new logo and slogan 'Morrisons Makes It' to try and draw on the brand's heritage, with the new logo being installed on all store signs as well as new uniforms and new in-store looks.
-As well as this, the capital M, as seen on the top of the other logos, is removed and instead replaced at the bottom, 'Since 1899' and above the I, are yellow flower petals.
-As well as this, all of the letters, apart from the M, are all turned into lowercase letters.
+In 2015, Morrisons released a new logo and slogan 'Morrisons Makes It' to try and draw on the brand's heritage, with the new logo being installed on all store signs as well as new uniforms and new in-store looks.

+In May 2023, Morrisons launched a new advertising campaign which saw the old 'More Reasons to Shop at Morrisons' slogan and jingle being revived.

 Loyalty card

-The Match & More card price matched the chain's customers' comparable grocery shopping in store and online with Aldi, Lidl, Tesco, Sainsbury's and Asda.
+The Match & More card, introduced in 2014, price matched the chain's customers' comparable grocery shopping in store and online with Aldi, Lidl, Tesco, Sainsbury's and Asda.
 If a customer spent £15 or more and could have paid less for their comparable groceries, Morrisons automatically gave them the difference in points on their card at the checkout.
 For 1p difference in the cost of shopping, customers got 10 Match points—and for £1 difference they got 1,000 points.
 The difference was calculated at the checkout on national brands and comparable own label products and fresh food, even those that are on promotion elsewhere.

 In 2016 the Match & More loyalty cards were rebranded as the "More" loyalty card and all customers were issued a new card in line with the rebranding.
 The loyalty scheme was rebranded once again in May 2021 as "My Morrisons", in line with the company dropping the points collection feature.
+The Morrisons More loyalty scheme was reintroduced on 22 May 2023, replacing My Morrisons.
+This changed their loyalty card format to the original Match & More scheme announced in 2014.